nsm4421/playground/README.md

     alter table public.feeds enable row level security;

     create policy "permit select for all"
-    on accounts for select
+    on feeds for select
     to authenticated
     using (true);

     create policy "can create own account"
-    on accounts for insert
+    on feeds for insert
     to authenticated
     with check (auth.uid() = id);

     create policy "can modify own account"
-    on accounts for update
+    on feeds for update
     to authenticated
     with check (auth.uid() = id);

     create policy "can delete own account"
-    on accounts for delete
+    on feeds for delete
     to authenticated
     using (auth.uid() = id);